BOB13AM/todo_project/README.md

 10- Upon clicking on a user, the user's history will show. displaying each individual task, date

-11- If the task was translated it will be marked as green with a title ("User translated this task at least once")
+11- If the task was translated it will be marked as green with a title ("User translated this task")

 12- Upon clicking on the home button the user will be redirected to the home page